-The Met Office issues a warning for heavy rain for South East Wales.
+The Met Office has issued a yellow "be aware" warning of heavy rain in South Wales.

 It says 15mm to 25mm could fall in six hours and up to 40mm on high ground.